Compression Socks for Nurses: Why They Should Wear Them

 The patient is the number one concern of the healthcare system, but a close second should be the nurse’s health.
 If a nurse is unable to perform their duties to their fullest then a patient isn’t getting the best possible care.
-One of many health concerns for nurses is leg and foot pain.
+One of the many health concerns for nurses is leg and foot pain.
 Nurses will spend the majority of their day on their feet taking care of patients.
 Pain in the feet and legs can range from minor to severe and can even have other side effects.
 Two words…compression socks.

 If you are experiencing pain in these areas then compression socks might be the answer for you.
 Compression socks can help if you are experiencing swollen ankles, thrombosis, phlebitis, leg edema, back pain, or varicose veins.
 Plus, over time chronic pain is shown to cause fatigue and a decrease in alertness.
 These two side effects are unquestionably bad for nurses.